VICTORIAN

 A magazine advert published in 1894.

-pastry, to children." '
+bread, cake or pastry, to children." '

 W. Marshall & Sons, Victoria Cytos Mills.